Michael-wigontherun/xEditLevelListInjection/README.md

 Arguments:
 - first argument is always path to xEdit output file.
 Example: ".\xEditOutput\Armor.csv" xEditLevelListInjector is in xEditLevelListInjector folder inside xEdit folder.
 - -outputScript will Ouput the xEditScript to import list with no conformation.
-- -reimport will re-import origonal xEdit ouput after exporting the filtered list.
+- -reimport will re-import origonal xEdit output after exporting the filtered list.

 Extra details: